BuiltonDev/builton-examples/webhook/user_created_whatsapp_hello/README.md

 3. Set up your AWS Credentials.
 [More information here](https://serverless.com/framework/docs/providers/aws/guide/credentials/).

-4. Create a [Twilio account](https://www.twilio.com/), create a [Twilio Sandbox for WhatsApp](https://www.twilio.com/console/sms/whatsapp/learn) and join the sandbox by following the insctructions.
+4. Create a [Twilio account](https://www.twilio.com/), create a [Twilio Sandbox for WhatsApp](https://www.twilio.com/console/sms/whatsapp/learn) and join the sandbox by following the instructions.

 5. Create a Builton Webhook on your dashboard with the event type `user.created`.